Top Indian Landmarks - 51 Most Famous Landmarks in India

 The alluring atmosphere, the serene ambience and the impressive setting of the monuments, along with the fact that there are white sandy beaches everywhere, make the place worth visiting.

-Some of the most impressive sites you can find in Mahabalipuram include the Five Rathas, Shore Temple, beach resorts in Sadras and Kovalam, and the Crocodile Bank, which houses numerous exquisite species of alligators and crocodiles.
+Mahabalipuram is home to some of the top sights in India, such as the Five Rathas, Shore Temple, beach resorts in Sadras and Kovalam, and the Crocodile Bank, which houses numerous exquisite species of alligators and crocodiles.

 Agra Fort, Agra